caouic/philipperuaudel-site-search/README.md

 | resourceId | string | null | Resource ID for API (if needed) |
 | testData | array | [...] | Custom test data (when dataSource is 'test') |

+**Important**: For apiKey, use only read-only API keys and never give access to sensitive or confidential data.

 ### Search Settings

 | Option | Type | Default | Description |